emirkmo/Adafruit_Python_DHT/README.md

 # pip install dht_pi
 ```

-Designed for python 3.11+.
-Create an issue or PR if you want support/port ofr earlier 3.X versions.
+Designed for Python 3.11+.
+Create an issue or PR if you want support/port for earlier 3.X versions.
 We don't even build for them.

 ## Usage

-There is a safe class based endpoint and a little less safe functional endpoint.
+There is a safe class-based endpoint and a slightly less safe functional endpoint.

 ```Python
 from dht_pi import Sensor, DHT11 # or DHT22, AM2302 or #SensorType and do SensorType.DHT11